cwarden45/DTC_Scripts/All_of_Us/README.md

 **Lactose intolerance**: As an adult, I would say I have mild lactose intolerance (does *not* match report), and that is why I drink almond milk instead of dairy milk at home.
 However, it is not so bad that I cut out dairy products altogether.

 I think it is worth keeping in mind that this is free.
 So, even though everything doesn't match, and I did learn some things.
-I am also guessing that there will be future reports, if there might be more of a sense of confidence in the results communicated (preferably with what is most clear, but some negative results might also be informative).
+I am also guessing that there will be future reports.

+I think it might help if there was more of a sense of confidence in the results communicated.
+My preference would be to focus on what is most clear, but some negative results can also be informative (particularly if it might clear up a common misconception).

 In terms of predictive limitations, I am glad that the subtitle for the cilantro report is "***Your DNA isn’t the key to cilantro preference***."
 I wish this was even more clear, but I think this is the right idea.